Newtonian valued differential fields with arbitrary value group: Introduction

 \subsection{Assumptions}

-As we are primarily concerned with ungrounded $H$-asymptotic fields, to avoid repetition we assume throughout that $K$ is an ungrounded $H$-asymptotic field with asymptotic couple $(\Gamma, \psi)$ and $\Psi \coloneqq \psi(\Gamma^{\neq})$.
+As we are primarily concerned with ungrounded $H$-asymptotic fields, to avoid repetition we assume throughout that $K$ is an ungrounded $H$-asymptotic field with asymptotic couple $(\Gamma, \psi)$ and $\Psi \coloneqq \psi(\Gamma^{\neq})$; recall we also assume that $\Gamma\neq\{0\}$.
 Moreover, we assume that any (valued differential field) extension of~$K$ is also $H$-asymptotic and ungrounded.